 Symptoms of Achilles tendonitis include tight calf muscles, pain and stiffness in the back of the leg, often aggravated by exercise or prolonged periods of standing.

 Treatment typically involves a combination of rest, Ice, and physical therapy.
 In severe cases, surgery may be necessary to repair the damaged tissue.
 Achilles tendonitis can be a frustrating condition, but with proper treatment, most patients are able to return to their previous level of activity.

 Runner’s Feet - Conclusion

-Injuries are part of the sport of running and it is almost uncommon for a runner to go for many years without at least a minor foot injury.
+Running injuries are part of the sport of running and it is almost uncommon for a runner to go for many years without at least a minor foot injury or experience foot pain.

 The importance of taking care of your feet cannot be overstated, as they absorb so much impact and force over the course of a run.

-I hope this was able to lend you some insight on some common problems you may be having with your feet due to running.
+I hope this was able to lend you some insight on some common runner's feet problems you may be having.
 Patience is key and the body usually knows what to do to heal itself and recover.